It's a known fact that during times of economic uncertainty, investors flock to gold.

 Silver is a major industrial metal, used in everything from silverware to photography.
 It's in high demand in many different sectors.

-It also acts as a hedge against inflation or financial crises.
+It also acts as a hedge against inflation or financial crisis.
 Its value is a global standard, not controlled by any single government entity.
 So even if the fiat currency stumbles or plummets over the edge, silver will hold.

 There's every reason to be bullish in silver again.